Dual Diagnosis Treatment Pratt, KS

 Horizons Mental Health Center Inc Substance Abuse Services - 55.4 miles from Pratt, KS

-Horizons Mental Health Center Inc Substance Abuse Services is a dual diagnosis treatment center in Hutchinson, KS that offers treatment for drug and alcohol addiction and mental health disorders that include obsessive compulsive disorder as well as anorexia.
+Horizons Mental Health Center Inc Substance Abuse Services is a dual diagnosis treatment center in Hutchinson, KS that offers treatment services for drug and alcohol addiction and mental health disorders that include personality disorders as well as avoidant personality disorder.

 Address: 1600 North Lorraine Street, Suite 202, Hutchinson, KS 67501 in Reno County